Health care education and competence (HealthEduCom)

 Research group description

 Research materials include qualitative and quantitative data, psychometrically tested instruments (incl.
-Mentor Competence Instrument, Mentor Cultural Competence Instrument, Clinical Learning Environment and Mentoring of Culturally and Linguistically Diverse Nursing Students, Social- and Health Care Educators' Competence, Healthcare Professionals' Knowledge in Radiation Protection).
-The groups uses methods of theory development and testing, interventional studies, systematic reviews with meta-analysis/meta-aggregation, qualitative study with content analysis, psychometrically validated instruments, & algorithmic and concept mapping.
+Mentor Competence Instrument, Mentor Cultural Competence Instrument, Clinical Learning Environment and Mentoring of Culturally and Linguistically Diverse Nursing Students, Digital Competence & Associated Factors to Digital Competence instruments, Social- and Health Care Educators' Competence, Healthcare Professionals' Knowledge in Radiation Protection).
+The groups uses methods of theory development and testing, interventional studies, predictive modeling, systematic reviews with meta-analysis/meta-aggregation, qualitative study with content analysis, psychometrically validated instruments, & algorithmic and machine learning.

 In our research group, we are active in collaboration, decision making, and transnational research by representing a need for education and competence development to strengthen health care innovation, sustainability and anticipation.